 On this dayOct 26, 1866

-Texas Bars Black People From Testifying in Some Court Proceedings
+Texas Passes Law Restricting Black People From Testifying in Court Proceedings

-On October 26, 1866, the Texas legislature passed a law redefining the circumstances in which black people could testify in court.
-Rather than simply declare that black people had full and equal rights to testify, Texas lawmakers' statute provided that “persons of color shall not testify” except in cases where “the prosecution is against a person who is a person of color; or where the offense is charged to have been committed against the person or property of a person of color.”
+On October 26, 1866, the Texas legislature passed a law redefining the circumstances in which Black people could testify in court.
+Rather than simply declare that Black people had full and equal rights to testify, the new law provided that “persons of color shall not testify” except in cases where “the prosecution is against a person who is a person of color; or where the offense is charged to have been committed against the person or property of a person of color.”

-In civil cases between white parties, and in criminal prosecutions of white people not charged with offenses against a black person, black people remained second-class citizens with no right to air their grievances in a court of law.
-In addition, even in the cases in which black witnesses were permitted to speak, few could have much faith in the promise of equal justice.
-After all, a court system that limited rights based on the color of one’s skin also was likely to judge credibility by those same terms.
+In civil cases between white parties, and in criminal prosecutions of white people not charged with offenses against a Black person, Black people remained second-class citizens with no right to testify in a court of law.
+In addition, even in the cases in which Black witnesses were permitted to speak, their testimony was often given little to no weight by white decisionmakers.